thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 ```

-When the fourth hour comes along, the snapshot from first hour is discarded as per FIFO behavior.
-So in the 4th hour, you'll have the snapshots from hours 2, 3, and 4 in this retention bucket.
+At the beginning of the fourth hour, the system discards the snapshot from the first hour.
+This is in accordance with  FIFO behavior.
+Therefore, this retention bucket contains snapshots from hours 2, 3, and 4.

 |1D|2R|3R|4R|5|6|7|8|9|10|11|12|13|14|...|24|